 A Highly Sensitive Person* is a term originally coined by psychologist, Elaine Aron in her book by the same name.
 It refers to someone who experiences life more vividly and deeply than others.

-HSPs have a rich imagination and inner life.
-With their heightened sensitivities, they can be profoundly moved by the beauty around them, especially in nature.
-They may be gifted and as such, well suited to a creative profession or lifestyle.
+HSPs have a rich imagination and well developed inner life experience.
+With their heightened sensitivities, they can be profoundly moved by the beauty of the world around them, especially in nature.
+They may be gifted and as such, well suited to creative professions or lifestyle.
 In fact, many artists fall into this category.

 With their empathic natures, HSPs can experience feelings as colours, sounds or even textures, engaging the full array of their senses.
 According to science up to 20% of the population may be genetically engineered this way.